What is a dashcam?

 When in doubt, Enjuris recommends seeking the advice of a lawyer, even when you believe the footage exonerates you from causing the accident.

-Can a dashcam lower your insurance?
+Does adding a dashcam lower insurance?

 While most major insurance companies do not currently offer a discount for installing a dashcam in your vehicle.